pymupdf/PyMuPDF-Optional-Material/docs/quad.rst

    .. attribute:: isConvex

+      *(New in version 1.16.1)*

-      .. versionadded:: 1.16.1 True if all lines are contained in the quad which connect two points of the quad.
+      True if all lines are contained in the quad which connect two points of the quad.

       :type: bool